SilverRooney/TemperatureConversion/README.md

 # TemperatureConversion
 A simple App I made with SwiftUI.
-Converts Fehrenheit to Celsius and Celsius to Fehrenheit.
+Converts Fahrenheit to Celsius and Celsius to Fahrenheit.

 Video below.